Abcrete/BangazonAPI/README.md

 ```
 1. sudo vim /etc/hosts

-will be prompted to enter your Password
+Will be prompted to enter your Password
-enter i to insert
+Enter i to insert

-add an alias for localhost IP Address
+Add an alias for localhost IP Address
 2. 127.0.0.1    www.Bangazon.com

-save changes by entering
+Save changes by entering
 3. :x

 Start sudo server with the Browser default Port of 80